 • Psychiatry + therapy: $349 per month

-Brightside is our top mental health app pick for people who are also seeking one-to-one online therapy.
+Brightside is our top mental health app pick for people seeking one-to-one online therapy or online psychiatry.
 The Brightside app is a portal for connecting with your therapist through video or audio sessions, texts, or live chat.
-The app also offers self-guided therapy lessons, self care videos, symptom and mood tracking, and crisis resources.
+The app also offers self-guided therapy lessons, self-care videos, symptom and mood tracking, and crisis resources.

 Brightside is an online therapy platform offering weekly one-on-one sessions with a therapist and a mobile app with self-guided video lessons and symptom tracking.
 Brightside will match you with a therapist based on your needs and preferences, but you have the option to switch providers.
 Our tester didn’t feel a connection with her first therapist and was able to easily switch to a therapist she liked better.